African-American Orchestra Fellowship

 The DSO inaugurated its African-American Orchestra Fellowship in 1990 and is proud to be a leader in celebrating the contributions of African-American composers, nurturing the talents of young African-American classical musicians, and increasing access and opportunity for African Americans within classical music.

 The African-American Orchestra Fellowship is designed to enhance the career development of African-American musicians.
 Fellows perform in the orchestra, work closely with coaches and mentors, participate in mock auditions, and represent the DSO in the community.

 The African-American Orchestra Fellowship is supported by The Andrew W. Mellon Foundation.
-In 2018, the DSO was happy to announce the expansion of the program from one Fellow to two thanks to the support of The Andrew W. Mellon Foundation.
+In 2018, the DSO was pleased to announce the expansion of the program from one Fellow position to two positions, thanks to the support of The Andrew W. Mellon Foundation.

 Previous African-American Orchestra Fellows include, but are not limited to:

-- Joshua Jones – Principal Percussion, Calgary Philharmonic Orchestra
+Joshua Jones – Principal Percussion, Kansas City Symphony

 Garrett McQueen – Bassoon, Digital Content; Radio Producer